D. C. Benny

-D. C. Benny, born Ben Wartofsky is an American stand-up comedian.
-Wartofsky was born in Washington, D.C. and lives and works in New York.
+D. C. Benny, born Ben Wartofsky, is an American stand-up comedian.
+Wartofsky was born in Washington, D.C., and lives and works in New York.

 Career

 Wartofsky has performed on Comedy Central Presents.
-He has performed at many different comedy clubs in New York City and in Los Angeles.
+He has performed at comedy clubs in New York City and Los Angeles.

 Benny teamed up with the production company Edithead and shot a trailer for “Justice Patrol”, an animated cop show about a cowboy and an Islamic fundamentalist fighting crime in New York.
-Director/Producer Justin Foran saw the show and soon after, they were screening it as part of a multimedia presentation in a sold out U.S. comedy tour.
-This show spawned yet another development deal with MTV, where Benny wrote an animated pilot for the rapper Eminem as well as creating the shows "Chop-up Video", "A Day In The...” and "Scared Shitless."
+This led to another development deal with MTV, where Benny wrote an animated pilot for the rapper Eminem as well as creating the shows "Chop-up Video", "A Day In The...” and "Scared Shitless."

 Comedy

 Benny has been working as a New York based comedy writer/performer/producer for over 15 years.
-Benny landed running in the New York comedy scene when he was hired to write and perform in two multi-spot commercial campaigns for Comedy Central, which played in constant rotation.
+Benny started in the New York comedy scene when he was hired to write and perform in two commercial campaigns for Comedy Central.
 These spots led to two network development deals.
-One with ABC and then a second deal with NBC culminating in the network commissioning Benny to create the pilot People Who Live in My Building, a show where he played the whole cast of characters.
-NBC was so impressed with what they saw, they then hired Benny to produce a variety of man-on-the-street and in-studio segments for Friday Night Videos, which ended up being some of the highest watched episodes of the season.
+One with ABC and then a second deal with NBC in which the network commissioned Benny to create the pilot People Who Live in My Building, a show where he played the whole cast of characters.
+NBC then hired Benny to produce a variety of man-on-the-street and in-studio segments for Friday Night Videos.

 Benny performs standup nightly and has had his writing published in Cracked magazine, Jest, The Comical, The Comic Bible, Girlcomic.net and Green Magazine.
 He has opened for Gilbert Gottfried, David Alan Grier, Bernie Mac, Kevin Pollak, Margaret Cho, Jeff Foxworthy, Tommy Davidson, and many others.
 During the week he works as a producer and sketch writer for Sirius Radio's show Jim Breuer Unleashed, second in ratings only to Howard Stern.

 Benny was a Top Ten finalist in the eighth season of NBC's Last Comic Standing, but was eliminated from the show after losing a head-to-head showdown with fellow finalist Lachlan Patterson in the eighth episode of the season.
 Benny finished in eighth place.